StefanHeng/Symbolic-Music-Generation/generated-samples/README.md

 ### Reformer, 22-04

-Reformer trained on POP909 and a subset of the cleaned version of Lakh Midi Dataset for 8 epochs, with midi pitch
+Sequence length 2048 Reformer-base trained on POP909 and a subset of the cleaned version of Lakh Midi Dataset for 8 epochs, with midi pitch

 <br>